MultisampledNight/colorschemes/README.md

 The [base17](https://github.com/base16-project/base17) project is on their way of fixing that behavior, so the `alt` "workaround" might only be temporary.

-Some colorschemes are still in an old format with JSON files, I'm in the process of converting those (with a script, since I'm not sure if I'm going to keep that JSON workflow).
-The only real theme for now is abnormalize.

 ## FAQ

 - How can I "rebuild" the Vim colorscheme after modifying a colorscheme source?